COVID-19 Forecasting from U.S. Wastewater Surveillance Data: A Retrospective Multi-Model Study (2022-2024): Introduction

-Recent research has demonstrated a strong and consistent correlation between SARS-CoV-2 RNA concentrations in wastewater and the number of reported COVID-19 cases \citep{li2023correlation}.
-This relationship establishes WBE as an effective early warning system, allowing public health officials to detect emerging outbreaks and monitor infection trends ~\citep{gonzalez2020covid}.
-WBE has been successfully applied to epidemic forecasting on different geographical scales, from localized wastewater treatment plants to national surveillance networks \citep{joseph2022assessing,daza2023model}.
+Recent research has demonstrated that SARS-CoV-2 RNA concentrations in wastewater are often associated with reported COVID-19 cases, hospitalizations, and other epidemiologic indicators \citep{peccia2020measurement,weidhaas2021correlation,li2023correlation}.
+This relationship establishes WBE as an effective early warning system, allowing public health officials to detect emerging outbreaks and monitor infection trends \citep{gonzalez2020covid}.
+At the same time, the strength and timing of these relationships are not uniform across locations or time periods.
+Systematic review evidence has shown substantial variability in wastewater--clinical correlations across studies, with estimates influenced by catchment characteristics, sampling frequency, environmental conditions, and clinical testing coverage \citep{li2023correlation}.
+In addition, these relationships may vary across dominant variant periods and changes in healthcare-seeking or testing behavior \citep{zhan2023correlative}.
+WBE has been successfully applied to epidemic forecasting on different geographical scales, from localized wastewater treatment plants to national surveillance networks \citep{joseph2022assessing,li2023wastewater}.
 For instance, a study in Catalonia (Spain) demonstrated the potential of WBE to predict SARS-CoV-2 incidence across multiple regions, reinforcing its role in epidemiological forecasting \citep{joseph2022assessing}.
 Similarly, research in the United States (U.S.) showed that wastewater data could predict weekly COVID-19 hospital admissions up to four weeks in advance, emphasizing its value in public health preparedness \citep{li2023wastewater}.
 In rural communities where clinical testing is often limited, WBE has proven particularly beneficial.
-In a recent multi-state analysis of 189 wastewater treatment plants during 2023-2024, it was demonstrated that SARS-CoV-2 RNA concentrations precede hospitalization admissions by 2 to 12 days, with a lead time varying by state-level WBE coverage and facility characteristics \citep{schenk2024sars}.
-A study in Idaho successfully integrated wastewater data with SEIR modeling to forecast outbreaks with lead times of up to 11 days, showcasing its ability to enhance surveillance in underserved areas \citep{meadows2025epidemiological}.
-However, most of these studies have focused on short-term forecasts or single geographic areas, leaving a gap in understanding long-term WBE forecasting performance across diverse U.S. regions.
-With the gradual de-escalation of widespread clinical testing and case-based reporting in the U.S., wastewater surveillance is becoming an increasingly critical data source for public health forecasting.
+In a recent multi-state analysis of 189 wastewater treatment plants during 2023--2024, it was demonstrated that SARS-CoV-2 RNA concentrations precede hospitalization admissions by 2 to 12 days, with lead time varying by state-level WBE coverage and facility characteristics \citep{schenk2024sars}.
+A study in Idaho successfully integrated wastewater data with susceptible--exposed--infectious--recovered (SEIR) modeling to forecast outbreaks with lead times of up to 11 days, showcasing its ability to enhance surveillance in underserved areas \citep{meadows2025epidemiological}.
+However, most of these studies have focused on short-term forecasts or single geographic areas, leaving a gap in understanding the comparative performance of forecasting models applied retrospectively across diverse U.S. regions.
+With the gradual de-escalation of widespread clinical testing and case-based reporting in the U.S., wastewater epidemiology is becoming an increasingly important data source for forecasting potential public health impacts \citep{nixon2022real,parkins2024wastewater}.
 This shift further underscores the need to evaluate the forecasting performance of models applied to wastewater data across different geographic and temporal contexts.